-1. All automobiles and motorbikes must be registered with the front office.

-- 2. Students may not park in the teachers' parking lot behind the building. - Students must operate a motorized vehicle in a safe manner on school property.
-Students must follow the student driving/parking regulations. - Students must not be in the parking lots without permission from the office. - 5.4.
-Students must not be inin the parking lots, or in, on, or around an automobile during school hours without permission from the Principal or Associate Principal. - 6.5.
-Students are subject to Police ticketing for illegal parking.
+- 1. All automobiles must be registered with the front office. - 2.
+Students may not park in the teachers' parking lot behind the building. - 3.
+Students must operate a motorized vehicle in a safe manner on school property.
+Students must follow the student driving/parking regulations. - 4.
+Students must not be in the parking lots, or in, on, or around an automobile during school hours without permission from the Principal or Assistant Principal. - Students are subject to Police ticketing for illegal parking.